Join my community and receive my free ebook! Subscribe now >>

 If you want to take Percocet and high blood pressure has been diagnosed it is advisable to take this medication with caution, as it has the tendency to raise blood pressure levels.

-Percocet can be taken with food, but this in turn, increases the chance of blood pressure.
+This drug can be taken with food, but this in turn, increases the chance of blood pressure.
 However, if you have high blood pressure and you have to take Percocet for pain, it is wise to reduce your salt intake and increase your water consumption.
+Remember to consult with your doctor before making these adjustments if you are taking Percocet and high blood pressure diagnosed.

 Smoking, caffeine and alcoholic beverages are also major causes of high blood pressure so their consumption must be limited when taking Percocet.

-Also if you are suffering from diabetes, have kidney or heart problems you are also expected to have your blood pressure elevated even more with taking Percocet.
+Also if you are suffering from diabetes, have kidney or heart problems be aware that your blood pressure will be elevated even more with taking Percocet.

-You might need to stop taking Percocet if you are experiencing confusion, numbness in hands or other parts of your body, or have chest or neck pain.
+You might need to stop taking this pain-reliever tablet if you are experiencing confusion, numbness in hands or other parts of your body, or have chest or neck pain.
 These conditions can possibly occur because your blood pressure has been elevated.

-So it is necessary to monitor your blood pressure when taking Percocet to avoid serious circumstances.
+So it is necessary to monitor your blood pressure when taking this medication to avoid serious circumstances.
+Read more about this drug, Percocet and how it is sometimes abused.